English

 Tip

-Unit AMeter only uses AIN0 and AIN1 channels, so you can use up to 3 multiplexer options: "A0_A1", "A0_GND", "A1_GND"; for current measurement this configuration uses only A0_A1.
+Unit AMeter only uses the AIN0 and AIN1 channels, so up to 3 multiplexer options can be used: "A0_A1", "A0_GND", and "A1_GND".
+For current measurement here, only A0_A1 is used in the calculation.

-• Configure EEPROM to read calibration parameters and create custom data using a Template sensor
+1. Configure EEPROM to read calibration parameters and create custom data using a Template sensor:

 yaml